canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 This is a more complex case, as the toolkits require the legacy X11 protocol to function.

-To enable these applications we will introduce an intermediary “Xwayland” which translates X11 calls to Wayland ones.
+To enable these applications needs an intermediary “Xwayland” which translates X11 calls to Wayland ones.
 Each snapped X11 application should have its own X11 server (Xwayland) which then talks Wayland - a far more secure protocol.

-Xwayland will live in the application snap.

-We will first demonstrate how to get a native Wayland application snapped and working.
-This is all relevant to X11 applications, so please bear with us until we return to the subject of Xwayland.

-negative
-: To use fully confined snaps which use Xwayland internally, you will also need a custom build of snapd master with the following patch added: https://github.com/snapcore/snapd/pull/4545  (allows Xwayland to work confined in a snap) For now this guide will proceed without application confinement.
+positive
+: The current tutorial covers the development of all IoT graphical snaps, it is a prerequsite to [Graphical Snaps: Using Xwayland](tutorial/graphical-snaps-xwayland)  which explains the additional steps needed to run Xwayland in your application snap.

 ## Preparation
 duration: 10:00